StevenBoys/AGENT/README.md

 ## BSR-Net

-Bayesian Sparse Robust Training (BSR-Net) is a Bayesian Sparse and Robust training pipeline.
-Based on a Bayesian posterior sampling principle, a network rewiring process simultaneously learns the sparse connectivity structure and the robustness-accuracy trade-off based on the adversarial learning objective.
-More specifically, regarding its mask update, it prunes all negative weights and grows new weights randomly.
+BSR-Net is a Bayesian sparse training method that also takes into account the adversarial training.
+It is proposed in paper [Training Adversarially Robust Sparse Networks via Bayesian Connectivity Sampling](https://proceedings.mlr.press/v139/ozdenizci21a.html), published at ICML 2021.

 ## ITOP

-ITOP is a recent pipeline for dynamic sparse training, which uses sufficient and reliable parameter exploration to achieve in-time over-parameterization and find well-performing sparse models.
+ITOP is a sparse training method that uses sufficient and reliable parameter exploration to achieve in-time over-parameterization and find well-performing sparse models.
+It is proposed in paper [Do We Actually Need Dense Over-Parameterization?
+In-Time Over-Parameterization in Sparse Training](https://arxiv.org/abs/2102.02887), published at ICML 2021.

 ## RigL

-RigL is a popular dynamic sparse training method that uses weight and gradient magnitudes to learn the connections.
+RigL is a popular sparse training method that uses weight and gradient magnitudes to learn the connections.
+It is proposed in paper [Rigging the Lottery: Making all Tickets Winners](https://arxiv.org/abs/1911.11134), published at ICML 2020.